Lawn Drought, Dormancy, and Disease in Summer- Milorganite Agronomist

 Some plants are more drought-resistant than others.
 Those with leaves that have a thick, waxy coating or leaf hairs lose less water by evaporation.
 If a plant has already survived a drought, it may naturally be more drought resistant.
 Native plants may also be better able to survive.
 Other plants respond to drought by dropping their leaves, which regrow when conditions improve.

-Practices to Help Reduce Drought-stress
+Practices to Help Reduce Drought-stress in Lawns

 As dry conditions linger, we recommend allowing your lawn to go dormant.
 It’s a natural plant-survival strategy and actually a good thing for your lawn.
 Embrace the brown!
+What is dormancy?
+Dormancy is a mechanism that grasses use to avoid conditions when inadequate moisture is available.
+The most noticeable aspect of dormancy is the brownish-tan color of the leaf blades.
+This often occurs under drought conditions and during colder months.

 Established lawns can generally survive drought-induced dormancy for a few weeks, but there are factors such as temperature, wind, and plant health that make it difficult to estimate.